Chi Kwang Sunim

 Venerable Chi Kwang Sunim is a Zen Buddhist nun.
 She is currently the leader of a small community and forest retreat in Kinglake, Victoria.

 Training

-Sunim studied Seon (Zen) meditation in Songgansa under the Zen master Kusan.
+Chi Kwang studied Seon (Zen) meditation in Songgansa under the Zen master Kusan.
 She also studied under Myongseong Sunim, Proctor of Unmun Sa Temple.

-Sunim was ordained as a bhikkhuni in Korea and is associated with the Lotus Lantern International Buddhist Centre in Korea.
-A bhikkhunī (Pali) or bhikṣuṇī (Sanskrit) is a fully ordained female monastic in Buddhism.
+Chi Kwang was ordained as a bhikkhunī (fully ordained female monastic) in South Korea and is associated with the Lotus Lantern International Buddhist Centre in South Korea.

-In Blossoms of the Dharma: Living as a Buddhist Nun she writes that “the Korean bhikkhunis have established a systematic, effective way of training new nuns.”
+In Blossoms of the Dharma: Living as a Buddhist Nun she writes that "the Korean bhikkhunis have established a systematic, effective way of training new nuns."
 This includes a novice period, sutra study schools and then meditation halls or other vocations.

 In 1988 she returned to live in Australia but makes bi-annual trips back to South Korea.

 Leadership

-Sunim is the chair of the Seon Centre in Kinglake.
+Chi Kwang is the chair of the Seon Centre in Kinglake.
 She has been the chair of the Australian Sangha Association and the Buddhist Council of Victoria.
-Sunim is involved with intra-Buddhist and interfaith programs.
+Chi Kwang is involved with intra-Buddhist and interfaith programs.